Home > Fitness

 The Best Swimming Goggles of 2024

 Finding a pair of swimming goggles that feel good, function well, and don't fog up or slide off during a tough workout can be a tall order.
-To help simplify your search, our testers have put together a list of the best swimming goggles available.
+To help simplify your search, our testers have put together a list of the best swimming goggles on the market.

 Support us!
 GearJunkie may earn a small commission from affiliate links in this article.
 Learn More

-Research has found that ill-fitting goggles aren’t just uncomfortable, they also can cause an increase in fluid pressure in your eye (yuck).
-But when goggles are too loose, harmful chemicals found in pool water can get in and wreak havoc on your eyes.
+Research has found that ill-fitting goggles aren’t just uncomfortable; they can also increase fluid pressure in the eye (yuck).
+But when goggles are too loose, harsh chemicals found in pool water can get in and irritate your eyes.

-However, unlike pricier pieces of gear like bike saddles or running shoes, you can afford to switch out goggles regularly, as most pairs are under $30.
-And you can always give old pairs to friends.
+The good news?
+Unlike pricier gear like bike saddles or running shoes, you can afford to switch out goggles regularly because most are under $30.

 The Best Swimming Goggles of 2024